MtsGou/MtsGou/README.md

 - 🔭 I’m currently working on **IoT devices for monitoring, and streaming data**

+- 📄 I've worked with **embedded systems, and software development for autonomous trucks**

 - 🌱 I’m currently studying **SparkML, TensorFlow, sklearn, recommendation systems.**

 - 👯 I’m looking to collaborate on **Data Science, Data Analysis**